Shenton Thomas: Singapore

 Thomas was a prisoner-of-war (POW) during the Japanese occupation of Singapore (15 February 1942 – 15 August 1945) having decided to stay in Singapore during the war.
 He was imprisoned in Cell 24 of Changi Prison along with missionary Ernest Tipson.

 After the war, Thomas remained as the 11th British High Commissioner in Malaya (9 November 1934 – 1 April 1946), until the Malayan Union was established and succeeded the British administration in the Straits Settlements (except for Singapore, which was created as a distinct crown colony), Federated Malay States and Unfederated Malay States, where the post of Governor-General of the Malayan Union was created.
 Shenton Way, a road in Singapore, was named after him.

 Personal life

+His brother was Hugh Whitelegge Thomas (1887-1960), a colonial commissioner and Cambridge cricketer.
 He married Lucy Marguerite (Daisy) Montgomery (1884-1978) daughter of James Montgomery on 11 April 1912 at St Jude's Church, Kensington, London.

 Thomas died on 15 January 1962, at his home in London.
 He was 82.